 It is a white-box testing approach in which test scripts are intended to execute code explanations.

-Statement Coverage is the proportion of the level of explanations of code executed by the test scripts out of the all-out code declaration in the application.
-The assertion scope is the most un-favored measurement for really taking a look at test scope.
+Statement Coverage is the proportion of the level of explanations of code executed by the test scripts out of the total code declaration in the application.
+The assertion scope is the most favored measurement for really taking a look at the test scope.

 55) What is decision testing or branch testing?